 Explore our pre-arrival webpage for more information and resources, and to download our handy pre-arrival guide.

-We understand that sometimes your situation can change and if you wish to transfer or need to withdraw from your program, you can learn how to do this on our transfers, withdrawals and refunds webpage.
+We understand that sometimes your situation can change and if you wish to transfer or need to withdraw from your course, you can learn how to do this on our transfers, withdrawals and refunds webpage.

 If you are having any difficulties, whether you're struggling with your classes or just feeling homesick, please contact International Student Support.
 The team will be able to provide general guidance and support, and point you to specific resources that can help you with the difficulties you are experiencing.